How to Start Weightlifting for Beginners: 5 Tips from a Top Athlete + Coach

 This will ensure continuous progression in your lifts - so you don’t hit a wall where you’re limited by how much you can squat, for example (this was my limitation for YEARS - my front squat wasn’t strong enough so I’d fail countless cleans).

 This is one of the reasons we created our 8-week squat programme - perfect to add on alongside weightlifting, CrossFit, or other training styles, to build your back squat, front squat and overall leg strength.
-I WISH I’d pushed my squats earlier in my training journey.

 Even if you already have a big strength reserve from previous sports, more strength will always benefit your lifts, as well as your overall health and longevity - there’s no such thing as being ‘too strong!’